X

 IAEM Code of Ethics and Professional Conduct

-Each IAEM member in good standing has a continuing duty to adhere to the principles and tenets of the IAEM Code of Professional Conduct.
-This obligation of IAEM membership extends to all members participating in IAEM business, activities, and/or events, as well as to all individuals, regardless of membership status, who have been awarded the AEM® or CEM® professional certification issued by IAEM.
-The duty to adhere to the Code mandates that the emergency manager will act prudently and responsibly beyond the requirements of law and codes.
-The Code of Professional Conduct further embodies the certification program philosophy and objectives.
+Every IAEM-USA member in good standing has a continual duty to adhere to the principles and tenets of this IAEM Code of Ethics and Professional Conduct.
+This obligation of IAEM-USA members applies to all members engaging in IAEM-USA business, activities, and events, as well as to all individuals, irrespective of membership status, who have been awarded the AEM® or CEM® professional certification issued by IAEM-USA.
+The duty to follow the Code requires that members act prudently and responsibly beyond mere legal and code requirements.
+The Code of Professional Conduct further reflects the philosophy and objectives of the certification program.

 Preamble

-The IAEM Code of Professional Conduct seeks to address a range of issues that impact emergency management professionals in their day-to-day work.
-Maintenance of public trust and confidence is central to the effectiveness of the Emergency Management Profession.
-This Code aims to ensure and justify public trust and confidence in the services provided by members.
+The IAEM-USA Code of Ethics and Professional Conduct addresses a range of issues affecting emergency management professionals in their daily work.
+Maintaining public trust and confidence is central to the effectiveness of the Emergency Management Profession.
+This Code aims to ensure and justify public trust in the services provided by its members.

 Principles

-The members of IAEM-USA shall conduct themselves in accordance with the basic principles of RESPECT, COMMITMENT, and PROFESSIONALISM.
+Members of IAEM-USA shall adhere to the core principles of RESPECT, COMMITMENT, and PROFESSIONALISM.

 RESPECT

-Respect for supervising officials, professional colleagues, associates, and the people we serve through compliance with the laws, regulations and recognized
+Respect for supervising officials, professional colleagues, associates, and the people we serve through compliance with the laws, regulations, and recognized standards is essential in maintaining integrity and trust in our professional and community relationships.

 COMMITMENT